As UBI programs continue to gain popularity across the United States, driving behaviors, miles driven and time of day

 travelled will begin to replace traditional auto insurance.

 Lately, it’s been hard to ignore the traction usage-based insurance (UBI) has been gaining in the United States.
+According to PTOLEMUS, a Brussels-based research and strategy consulting firm focused on mobility, of the 875 million auto insurance policies, about 20 million were usage-based last year.
+Acumen Research and Consulting, a global market research firm found the global usage-based insurance market growth is estimated to grow at CAGR above 29% over the forecast time frame 2019-2026 and reach the market value of $190 billion by 2026.
 The future of automobile insurance is rapidly transforming away from traditional auto insurance to premium auto insurance programs powered by telematics data.

 New York State Encourages UBI Programs